 How to Apply

-Contact nearest regional CSHCN office for detailed information and instructions.
+Contact nearest regional CYSHCN office for detailed information and instructions.

-If you have questions about getting services for your child with special needs, please contact us .
+If you have questions about getting services for your child with special needs, please contact your nearest regional CYSHCN office.

 - Oral Health for Families with Special Health Care Needs (pdf)